-Of course, I realized that flail tanks didn’t factor in to the areas I was writing about at all, for obvious reasons…
+Of course, I realized that (as far as I could find out) flail tanks didn’t factor in to the areas I was writing about, for obvious reasons…

 At that point I realized my danger, and asked the big question.
 Where does detailed world-building morph into eye-glazing lecture?